Preparing the project defence

 Doctoral Thesis Project Committee functions

-Each student's PhD Project Defence will be assessed by a Doctoral Thesis Project Committee (DTPC).
-The functions of the DTPC are: (1) assess the viability of the project; (2) identify possible problems, and (3) provide alternative solutions to these problems.
+Each student's project defence is assessed by a panel of judges.
+The role of the jury is to: (1) assess the feasibility of the project; (2) identify potential problems; and (3) provide alternative solutions to these problems.

-The DTPC draws up a Committee report which includes an assessment of the strengths and weaknesses of the project as well as specific recommendations for improving its implementation.
-Recommendations by the DTPC must be responsible, realistic, feasible and constructive.
-The DTPC cannot limit itself to highlighting weaknesses or giving criticism.
-It must propose viable solutions or approaches to solve potential problems.
-If the DTPC finds serious problems such as conflicts between a student and supervisor or if it disagrees with the student or the supervisor, the DTPC will report such conflicts and seek advice from the Committee of the Doctoral Programme.
+The jury prepares a Committee report that includes an assessment of the strengths and weaknesses of the project, as well as specific recommendations for improving its implementation.
+The jury's recommendations must be responsible, realistic, feasible and constructive.
+The jury must not confine itself to pointing out weaknesses or offering criticism.
+It must suggest workable solutions or approaches to potential problems.
+If the Jury identifies serious problems, such as conflicts between a student and supervisor, or if it disagrees with the student or supervisor, the Jury will report such conflicts and seek the advice of the Doctoral Programme Committee.

 Regulations of the Doctoral Thesis Project Committee

-• At least one of the 3 members of the committee will have an academic appointment with the UPF, such as a senior faculty member including ICREA, a research fellow (Ramón y Cajal, Marie Curie, etc.), a postdoc or an adjunct professor.
+The student presents the dissertation project to the jury, which consists of 3 researchers.
+All three members must have a Ph.D. degree and recognised research experience.
+At least one of the three members of the committee will have an academic appointment at UPF, such as a senior faculty member, including ICREA, a research fellow (Ramón y Cajal, Marie Curie, etc.), a postdoc or an assistant professor.

 Evaluation Committee